MicrosoftDocs/azure-docs/articles/machine-learning/tutorial-explore-data.md

 ## Upload data to cloud storage

 Azure ML uses Uniform Resource Identifiers (URIs), which point to storage locations in the cloud.
 A URI makes it easy to access data in notebooks and jobs.
-Data URI formats look similar to the web URL's that you use in your web browser to access web pages.
+Data URI formats look similar to the web URLs that you use in your web browser to access web pages.
 For example:

 * Access data from public https server: `https://<account_name>.blob.core.windows.net/<container_name>/<folder>/<file>`
 * Access data from Azure Data Lake Gen 2: `abfss://<file_system>@<account_name>.dfs.core.windows.net/<folder>/<file>`